Baiju Bawra: Gwalior-Chanderi legend

-The legends in the books preserved in Jai Vilas Mahal in Gwalior state that Baiju Bawra could light oil lamps by singing Raag Deepak; make it rain by singing the raags Megh, Megh Malhar, or Gaud Malhar; and bloom flowers by singing raga Bahar.
+The legends in the books preserved in Jai Vilas Palace in Gwalior state that Baiju Bawra could light oil lamps by singing Raag Deepak; make it rain by singing the raag Megh Malhar, or Gaud Malhar; and bloom flowers by singing raga Bahar.

-Baiju bawra write a book ekadasha and ramsagar.
+Baiju Bawra has written two books namely ekadasha and ramsagar.

-Baiju Bawra died in Chanderi after suffering from typhoid on Vasant Panchami day in 1610.
+Baiju Bawra died in Chanderi after suffering from typhoid on Vasant Panchami day in the year 1541.
 A purported samadhi of Baiju Bawra is located in Chanderi.

+There are also some claims that Baiju Bawra died when he sang the raag Deepak in a competition with Tansen, and the rage of the raag burnt him into ashes.

 Legend of Bacchu

 Some medieval narratives, mentioned in works such as Mirat-i-Sikandari (17th century), describe an incident about a Gujarati singer called Bacchu (also known as Bakshu or Manjhu).
 According to the narrative, Bacchu was a musician in the court of Sultan Bahadur Shah of Gujarat.
 When the Mughal emperor Humayun attacked Bahadur Shah's contingent in Mandu, Bacchu fell in the hands of a Mughal soldier.
 He was about to be killed, when he was recognized by a Raja allied with the Mughals.
 The Raja introduced him to emperor Humayun, who was pleased with his singing and granted his wish to release the Gujarati prisoners.
 Bacchu remained in service of the emperor for some days, but then ran away to Sultan Bahadur Shah, who had escaped from Mandu to Champaner.

 Bacchu is identified with Baiju by a section of scholars.
 Howevers, others believe that Bacchu and Baiju were two distinct persons.